 Naim Audio is a British audio company synonymous with the high-end market.
 Although better known for its Classic hi-fi series components, which have just received an update to mark the company's 50th anniversary announced at last month's CES 2023, the Naim Mu-so 2 is a beautiful entry-level integrated speaker and music system designed to be one of the main elements in a wireless multi-room music setup around the home.
 The burnished black finish unit has a removable speaker grille that can be swapped for alternative color options (available at extra cost) to suit your home decor.

 We haven't covered the Naim Mu-so in Tom's Guide, but I managed to spend plenty of time listening to the beautiful reengineered 2nd generation Mu-so 2 when it launched in 2019.
-The updated model brings improved power output and bass performance.
+Priced at $1,299, the updated model brings improved power output and bass performance.
 This thing goes loud!
 As with the audio credentials associated with the company's even more upmarket hi-fi components, the Mu-so 2 one-boxer always sounds entirely authentic with nuanced vocals, and can rock out when called upon to do so.

 The Mu-so's control app is constantly being updated and proves to be exceptionally smooth in use.
 There's an HDMI ARC port so it can double as a stereo soundbar, and placement is also made easy thanks to settings that tune the output to compensate for nearby wall boundaries, which can excessively boost lower frequencies, or free space.